DavisPL/PCCC/README.md

 PC3 is a research prototype; it has the following current limitations:

 - Currently, PC3 supports code generation (i.e., full function bodies) and support for code completions is work-in-progress.
-- Our current implementation uses a prompt generation template and a validation step similar to [dafny-synthesis](https://github.com/Mondego/dafny-synthesis) developed by Misu et al.
 - The safety properties are chosen and converted to verification conditions manually in the current version.